lucaono13/BGG_Info_App/README.md

 * See rows on database like results [WIP]
 * More features...

 This is a very barebones ReadMe file.
-As I get more done and know what more I should write, I will update readme as much as possible.
+As I get more done and know what I can and can't do with Kivy, I will update readme as much as possible.